We're Glad You're Here!

 Throughout the year, your awning is exposed to moisture and the elements.
 Many new awning frames have metal to metal contact that will wear over time.
 To eliminate squeaking, simply use a silicone spray or paraffin-based lubricant into the elbow bracket of each arm.
 Avoid spraying the fabric as it will stain.
 If the squeaking persists, call for service.

 Twice a year, to avoid excessive dirt build up on the fabric and frame, use a mild dish washing soap and a mild spray from the garden hose to keep your awning looking good all year.
-DO NOT USE A POWER WASHER on the fabric at anytime.
+DO NOT USE A POWER WASHER on the fabric at any time.

 We're Here to Help